msakr21/registration/README.md

 <!-- INSTALLATION -->
 ### Installation

+Follow the steps below to install and set up the repository on your local machine:

-1. Fork and clone the repository.
+1. Fork the repository.
+2. Clone the forked repository to your local machine.
-2. In your console or terminal, navigate to the project directory and run `bundle install`.
+3. Open your console or terminal and navigate to the project directory.
+4. Run `bundle install` to install the required Ruby gems.
-3. Run `bundle exec vite install`.
+5. Execute `bundle exec vite install` to set up Vite.
-4. Run `npm install`.
+6. Run `npm install` to install the necessary npm packages.

 <p align="right">(<a href="#top">back to top</a>)</p>